Nitamago (Japanese Seasoned Egg Recipe)

 Step 2

-Add the sauce ingredients to a saucepan and bring it to a boil.
+Add the marinade ingredients to a saucepan and bring them to a boil.

 How to make nitamago.